4d/docs/website/translated_docs/es/Tags/tags.md

 - Using 4D's integrated HTTP server: [template pages](WebServer/templates.md) sent by means of the `WEB SEND FILE` (.htm, .html, .shtm, .shtml), `WEB SEND BLOB` (text/html type BLOB), `WEB SEND TEXT` commands, or called using URLs.
 In this last case, for reasons of optimization, pages that are suffixed with “.htm” and “.html” are NOT parsed.
 In order to parse HTML pages in this case, you must add the suffix “.shtm” or “.shtml” (for example, http://www.server.com/dir/page.shtm).

-### Recursive processing
+### Tratamiento recursivo

 4D tags are interpreted recursively: 4D always attempts to reinterpret the result of a transformation and, if a new transformation has taken place, an additional interpretation is performed, and so on until the product obtained no longer requires any further transformation.
-For example, given the following statement:
+Por ejemplo, dada la siguiente instrucción:

 ```html
 <!--#4DHTML [Mail]Letter_type-->